 At UT Health Austin, we take a multidisciplinary approach to your care.
-This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place, often during the same appointment, to avoid having to schedule multiple appointments with providers at locations all over the city.
-The LIVESTRONG Cancer Institutes care team includes surgical oncologists, fertility preservation specialists, genetic counselors, physical therapists, dietitians, social workers, and more, who work together to help you get back to the things in your life that matter most to you.
+This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
+The Livestrong Cancer Institutes care team includes medical oncologists, surgical oncologists, radiation oncologists, pathologists, radiologists, oncofertility specialists, genetic counselors, physical therapists, dietitians, social workers, and more as well as other members of the CaLM Care Team, who work together to help you get back to the things in your life that matter most to you.

 At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
 Managing cancer is hard enough, without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
 During your initial visit, your care team will review your medical history, perform a physical exam, schedule any further testing, and discuss the next steps of your care with you and your family.